 24. Eat Devonshire Tea at Megalong Valley Tearooms

 Are you looking to go for high tea in Blue Mountains but want something a bit more low key that doesn’t break the bank?
 Head over to the Megalong Valley Tearooms and then follow on with a horse ride in the valley.

-25. Happy Buddha Retreat
+25. Recharge at Happy Buddha Retreat

 If you’re looking to recharge your batteries and need a bit of a wellness injection, head over to the Happy Buddha Retreat which is a beautiful yoga & meditation retreat in Blue Mountains.
 They have a gorgeous swimming pool and serve up wonderful veggie food.